 Southern California Indian Stone Manta Ray

-This stone manta ray was carved by a Native American, perhaps Chumash, selling his work to passing cars in the early days of the highway.
-While made for sale, the artist’s original vision and proximity to his culture is clearly present.
+This stone steatite manta ray was carved by a Native American, likely Chumash, selling his art work to passing cars in the early days of the Pacific Coast Highway (PCH) the pioneering road linking sunny Southern California with the wild Northern coast.

 Length: 21.5 cm / 8 1/2 in